·

 Do you think there was more power to come from the engine if it was set

-up better or were you at the limit of the Lambretta engine for the technology
+up better or were you at the limit of the Lambretta engine for the

 of that time?